yiisoft/di/README.md

 - Supports property injection, constructor injection and method injection.
 - Detects circular references.
 - Accepts array definitions so could be used with mergeable configs.
+- Provides autoload fallback for simple classes that have no explicit definition.

 ## Using container